GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 - You do not have to file an issue to go with each Merge Request, it's fine to just submit a Merge Request on its own.

-- **Please make sure the "Allow commits from members who can merge to the target branch"** **checkbox is enabled when submitting merge requests** as otherwise maintainers (and our merge bot) can't rebase your Merge Request when they want to merge it, which means they won't be able to merge it.
-If you can't enable the check box that means your personal repository fork is private.
-  In that case, please go to the settings and change visibility to public.

 - If your proposed changes are proposed for review but not ready to be merged yet, please prefix the Merge Request title with `WIP:` for Work-in-Progress.